slumberGroup/.github/PULL_REQUEST_TEMPLATE.md

 ## Before Merging

 1. Merge the base branch (usually develop) into this branch first
-2. Rerun all formatters, linters, and pre-sbmit unit tests and ensure all pass
+2. Rerun all formatters, linters, and pre-submit unit tests and ensure all pass